mym987/cps308_cellsociety/DESIGN.md

 difficult to implement because it simply requires writing a new subclass.

 ## User Interface
-The main screen of the program contains five blocks.
-As seen from the screenshot below, there is a menu toolbar on the top.
-The grid is displayed on the left.
-On the right panel, there are control buttons, sliders/input boxes for adjusting animation parameters and a graph display area for plotting some relevant statistics.
+The main screen of the program contains three elements.
+As seen in the screenshot below, there is a menu toolbar on the top that can open xml files and quit.
+The grid is the main part of the UI, with buttons on the right to start, stop and reset the simulation.
+In addition, there will be a slider to control the amount of time between frames.

 ![This is cool, too bad you can't see it](Screenshot.png "Main Screen")

 **File menu contains the following:**
-* New Animation
-* Save XML
 * Open XML
-* (Save Screenshot)
-* (Save Graph)

-**Animation menu contains the following:**
-* Start
-* Stop
-* Reset
+* Quit

 The slider panel is unique for each type of animation.

 Erroneous situations:

-1. File name exists when saving: ask user whether to overwrite or not; if not, return to saving screen to change file name
-2. Corrupted XML file when opening XML: when user clicks OK, return to file selection window and ask user to select a new file
+1. Invalid XML file: when user clicks OK, return to file selection window and ask user to select a new file
-3. Parameters in the XML file out of range: when user clicks OK, return to file selection window and ask user to select a new file
+2. XML Parameters out of range: when user clicks OK, return to file selection window and ask user to select a new file

 ## Design Details

 Game Class:
-myGrid,myModel,myMenu,myControlPanel, myAdjustPanel, myGraph, myTitle, myTimer
+myGrid, myModel, myMenu, myControlPanel, myAdjustPanel, myGraph, myTitle, myTimer
 -	newAnimation(int number)
 -	start()
 -	pause()